logsquaredn/geocloud/README.md

 ## Developing

-> _Note: many commands in this README communicate with AWS, and so rely on access key ID and secret access key credentials to do so_
+> _many commands in this README communicate with AWS, and so rely on access key ID and secret access key credentials to do so_

 ### Prerequisites